 If your website’s activity is too much and you have multiple admins, it’s best to choose 30 days for your logs.
 Also, you can manually change the number if you wish.

 Now if you want to receive emails whenever changes occur on your website, go to the notifications tab.
 From notifications events, you can configure it to your needs.

-For example, if you want to get notified if users use a wrong password, you need to configure the plugin like below:
+For example, if you want to get notified if users use a wrong password, you need to configure the plugin like the below:

 To enable email notifications, make sure you click on “Yes” in the Enable”.

-To review WordPress activities in User Activity Log, you need to head over to Activity Log and click on it.
+To review WordPress activities in the User Activity Log, you need to head over to Activity Log and click on it.
 A page similar to the image below will open up.
-You can review every single change occurred in your WordPress on that page.
+You can review every single change that occurred in your WordPress on that page.